 The carbon footprint of having a kid is high but there’s an alternative.

 It’s 2019 and we know that climate change is real.
 But the impact of our consumption choices never hit me as hard as when I went to volunteer on a remote island in Cuba.
 Once stunning corals looked dismal, uninhabited beaches were covered in algae and the seabed lay littered with plastic.
 According to the WWF Living Planet Report, wildlife and marine life populations on earth have declined significantly, over just two generations.

-Luckily, there are some things we can still do as individuals: Choose not to create more humans on this overpopulated earth, eliminate meat and dairy from our diet (or atleast reduce them significantly) and reassess our transport, water and energy needs.
+Luckily, there are some things we can still do as individuals.
+Like choosing not to have kids to refrain from creating more humans on this overpopulated earth.
+Eliminating meat and dairy from our diet (or atleast reducing them significantly), And reassessing our transport, water and energy needs.

 If you feel strong maternal instincts and the need for a kid in your life, consider that there are millions of little humans and animals who’ve already been born, who are looking to be adopted, who need a home and a whole lot of love.
 You could fulfill your desires, change someone’s life and help the planet.
 That would be truly selfless.

 Why do we follow society’s version of a “normal life” so seriously?

 It’s almost like we’re a bag of potatoes destined for the same fate.
 Well, we are destined for the same fate ultimately, but that doesn’t mean our life journey needs to be a replica of everyone else’s.
 We don’t need to follow all the rules of adulthood.
 We don’t need to silence the child, dreamer, adventurer, rebel and freethinker within each of us.
 We don’t need to give up on our dreams.
 And we certainly don’t need to be told how to live.